-3.24 SALES, DISTRIBUTIONS, AND SOLICITATION Solicitation of offcampus donors or sponsors, including solicitation of goods and merchandise, must be approved by and coordinated with the Vice President for Development and External Affairs, the Vice President for Business and Finance, and the Vice President for Student Affairs.

-- SALES PROJECTS AND SOLICITATIONS Any 3.24(a) solicitation, sale, or offer of any products, goods, food, beverages, or service on campus is subject to prior authorization from the Director of Student Activities or his/ her designee, and must be conducted in accordance with regulations established by the staff operating the facility in which the activity takes place.
+- 3.24 SALES, DISTRIBUTIONS, AND SOLICITATION Solicitation of off-campus donors or sponsors, including solicitation of goods and merchandise, must be approved by and coordinated with the Vice President for Development and External Affairs, the Vice President for Business and Finance, and the Vice President for Student Affairs. - 3.24(a) SALES PROJECTS AND SOLICITATIONS Any solicitation, sale, or offer of any products, goods, food, beverages, or service on campus is subject to prior authorization from the Director of Student Activities or his/ her designee, and must be conducted in accordance with regulations established by the staff operating the facility in which the activity takes place.
 For purposes of regulation, distinction is made between "commercial" and "noncommercial" activities.
 Commercial activity is defined as any sale or offer of sale for the purpose of securing a profit for the benefit of an individual or group.
 Such activities will generally be prohibited unless the University does not offer the service or goods and/or it is determined that the activity is necessary to the educational mission of the University.
 Noncommercial activity is defined as any sale or offer of sale for the purpose of securing a profit for the benefit of any nonprofit organization.
-(Fund-raising activities of campus organizations are treated as noncommercial activities.)
+(Fund-raising activities of student organizations are treated as noncommercial activities.)
 If any portion of the proceeds from such sales is used to the benefit of any individual making or soliciting the sale, the activity can be treated as a commercial activity. - 3.24(a)(1) Any individual or agency wishing to sell on the SMU campus must be sponsored by a University department or chartered student organization. - 3.24(a)(2) Any items that are illegal may not be sold. - 3.24(a)(3) Organizations must request permission to conduct sales through the Director of Student Activities or his/her designee.
 Request forms may be obtained in the Student Activity Center and must be returned at least 14 days prior to the requested date of the sale.
-Sales will be governed by the policies of the relevant facility in addition to overall University policies. - 3.24(b) SOLICITATION OF GREEK HOUSES Vendors are not allowed to make direct contact with the Greek houses. - 3.24(c) SOLICITATION IN RESIDENCE HALLS No solicitation is allowed in the residence halls.
-Under some circumstances, exceptions may be made by the Office of
+Sales will be governed by the policies of the relevant facility in addition to overall University policies. - 3.24(b) SOLICITATION OF GREEK HOUSES Vendors are not allowed to make direct contact with the Greek houses.

-Residence Life and Student Housing and the University Residence Hall Association.
+SOLICITATION IN RESIDENCE HALLS No 3.24(c) solicitation is allowed in the residence halls.
+Under some circumstances, exceptions may be made by the Office of Residence Life and Student Housing and the University Residence Hall Association.
 (See Community Standards and Student Conduct in the Residence Halls.)

-3.24(d) SALES IN OTHER CAMPUS FACILITIES
+SALES IN OTHER CAMPUS FACILITIES 3.24(d)

-- 3.24(d)(1) Sales of goods and services in all academic buildings is prohibited. - 3.24(d)(2) Sales in other campus facilities, as with all sales, must have the consent of the Director of Student Activities or his/her designee and are governed by the policies established for the area of campus in which the sale will be conducted, and by the nature of the sale. - 3.24(d)(3) Sales on the streets and grounds are approved through the Office of Student Activities and are governed by the policies established for use of campus grounds.
+- 3.24(d)(1) Sales of goods and services in all academic buildings is prohibited. - 3.24(d)(2) Sales of goods and services by students or student organizations, excluding tutoring, in other campus facilities, as with all sales, must have the approval of the Director of Student Activities or his/her designee and are governed by the policies established for the area of campus in which the sale will be conducted, and by the nature of the sale. - 3.24(d)(3) Sales on the streets and grounds are approved through the Student Activities Center and are governed by the policies established for use of campus grounds. - 3.24(d)(4) Sales on campus by student organizations utilizing Pony Express must be approved by the Director of Student Activities or his/her designee and follow the procedure established by the Park and Pony Office and the Student Activities Center.